Amir Khan (boxer): Light welterweight

-Khan vs. Kotelnik, Salita
+Khan vs. Kotelnik

 It was announced on 8 April 2009 that Khan would move up to the light-welterweight division to fight Andreas Kotelnik (31–2–1, 13 KOs) at the MEN Arena in Manchester for the WBA light-welterweight title on 18 July.
 Khan Said, "This is the best news that I could have received.
 To fight for the world title in only my 22nd fight and at the age of just 22 is fantastic.
 Frank has done a great job getting the world title fight for me in Britain and now I have to go out win it."
 This would be Kotelnik's fourth title defence.
 Khan won by unanimous decision (UD), 120–108, 118–111, 118–111, in front of 10,000, and became the third-youngest Brit to win a world title, at the age of 22.
 Khan used his hand speed and fitness to go well ahead on points in the first ten rounds.
 Kotelnik rallied in the closing rounds but could not land a decisive punch on Khan in spite of his best efforts.
 After the fight, Khan said, "It's the best feeling ever.
 I want to thank Freddie Roach and my team for making this happen.
 I'm a world champion and I'm going to enjoy it.
 I'm still young and I've got big things to come."

+Khan vs. Salita

 On 6 October 2009, Frank Warren confirmed that Khan would defend his WBA light-welterweight title against undefeated Dmitry Salita (30–0–1, 16 KOs), the mandatory challenger, on 5 December, at the Metro Radio Arena in Newcastle upon Tyne, England.
 Due to Khan being a practising Muslim and Salita being an Orthodox Jew, the fight was hyped as a religious clash by the media, referring to it as a "battle of faiths" or "holy war", though Khan and Salita both denied such claims.
-On 5 December 2009, Khan defeated Salita in 76 seconds, winning by TKO in the first round.
-Salita was knocked down three times, the first time just 10 seconds into the fight.
-It was the first loss of Salita's career.
+The fight only lasted 76 seconds, with Khan winning via first-round knockout, following three knockdowns.
+Khan started aggressively landing quick right hands within the first 10 seconds.
+These shots disorientated Salita.
+The first knockdown occurred following a clean combination, with that was just the third punch he landed.
+Khan continued with his fast combinations, which included corkscrew shots from above.
+He landed a left uppercut, again unsettling Salita, who was still struggling to find his balance.
+Salita was knocked down twice more before referee Luis Pabon ultimately stopped the fight, deeming Salita was no longer able to continue.

 On 17 January 2010, Khan announced he had split with promoter Frank Warren and signed a deal with Oscar De La Hoya and Golden Boy Promotions, which resulted in Khan's fights moving back to ITV.